-1 Project Name Coldwater BackSnack Program Target Area Communitywide Goals Supported Basic Needs for Food, Clothing, etc. Needs Addressed Basic Needs of Low-to-Moderate Income Persons Funding CDBG: \$5,466.35 Description Coldwater works with Harvesters and the Lee's Summit R-7 School District to provide free snack lunches in backpacks for weekend meals to school children who are chronically hungry.
-Target Date 6/30/2024 Estimate the number and type of families that will benefit from the proposed activities It is estimated that the BackSnack program will benefit 258 children and the CDBG portion of the funding will benefit about 32 for the entire school year Location Description Coldwater will deliver the backpacks to schools located within Lee's Summit.
-Planned Activities Working with Harvesters to provide free weekend snack lunches in backpacks to elementary school chronically hungry children of the Lee's Summit R-7 School District.
-2 Project Name Hope House Court Advocacy Program Target Area Communitywide Goals Supported Mental Health/Substance Abuse Counseling Needs Addressed Mental Health/Substance Abuse Assistance Funding CDBG: \$13,650 Description Hope House court advocates work directly with detectives in the Lee's Summit Police Department and have access to domestic violence police reports in seven municipal court jurisdictions; the advocates stay involved with survivors through every facet of the court process, providing the consistency needed by survivors as they navigate the confusing and often times daunting and lengthy legal system.
-Target Date 6/30/2024 Estimate the number and type of families that will benefit from the proposed activities Hope House estimates they will benefit 100 individuals through the services provided by the Court Advocacy Program.
+Project Name Coldwater BackSnack Program Target Area Communitywide Goals Supported Basic Needs for Food, Clothing, etc. Needs Addressed Basic Needs of Low-to-Moderate Income Persons Funding CDBG: \$5,556 Description Coldwater works with Harvesters and the Lee's Summit R-7 School District to provide free snack lunches in backpacks for weekend meals to school children who are chronically hungry.
+Target Date 6/30/2025 Estimate the number and type of families that will benefit from the proposed activities It is estimated that the BackSnack program will benefit 258 children and the CDBG portion of the funding will benefit about 32 for the entire school year Location Description Coldwater will deliver the backpacks to schools located within Lee's Summit Planned Activities Working with Harvesters to provide free weekend snack lunches in backpacks to elementary school chronically hungry children of the Lee's Summit R-7 School District.
+Project Name Hope House Court Advocacy Program Target Area Communitywide Goals Supported Mental Health/Substance Abuse Counseling Needs Addressed Mental Health/Substance Abuse Assistance Funding CDBG: \$13,840 Description Hope House court advocates work directly with detectives in the Lee's Summit Police Department and have access to domestic violence police reports in seven municipal court jurisdictions; the advocates stay involved with survivors through every facet of the court process, providing the consistency needed by survivors as they navigate the confusing and often times daunting and lengthy legal system.
+Target Date 6/30/2025 Estimate the number and type of families that will benefit from the proposed activities Hope House estimates they will serve 300 clients, 100 of those being funded with CDBG dollars.